 Dalai Lama is not a personal name but an honorary title

 denoting the esteem accorded this important lama of the Gelugpa denomination.

 It was bestowed by the Mongol leader, Altan Khan, when around 550 CE, a

 predecessor visited the Khan's court.
 The title Ta.le means "ocean"

 -- a vast and profound expanse of wisdom and compassion.

-birthday.
+birthday of Tenzin Gyatso, the 14th Dalai Lama.
 We are grateful to the Dalai Lama, who since 2000 has made

 available Gyuto Tantric University's Ramoche Monastery in Sidhbari, Himachal Pradesh,